 Protect Your Children from Internet Pedophiles

 One in four children in chat rooms on the Internet will be solicited by a child predator.
 These pedophiles seek a target-rich environment for finding their prey, and the Internet has become their flocking ground.
-To ensure that your children and household are safe from the threat of these predators, consider these tips from Detective James Brown, officer in charge of the LAPD's Sexually Exploited Child Unit and a guest on the show.
+To ensure that your children and household are safe from the threat of these predators, consider these tips from Detective James Brown, officer in charge of the LAPD's Sexually Exploited Child Unit:

 Never, ever leave your child alone in a room with a computer connected to the Internet.

 Any Internet-connected computer should be in the community part of the house.
 It should only be used when parents are home and monitoring their children's activity on the computer.
 Think about it like this; Would you ever let a stranger go up to your child's room and talk to them alone for four hours?
 Would you ever leave your child alone in a park and come back four hours later?
 It is a myth that a child on a computer at home is safe.
 At the least, they may be exposed to sexually explicit materials, and at the worst, they can be lured by an Internet pedophile.

 Parents should educate themselves on basic computer knowledge.

 Parents should be the ones to set up all Internet accounts and passwords.
 Make sure you know your child's account name and password.
 You should also be aware if any other e-mail accounts your child may have.
 Take the time to learn about Internet filters, firewalls, monitoring software and other tools.
 Use your browser history, cache and cookies to find out what sites your kids have been visiting.
 Enter their names, including nicknames, into popular search engines to see if they have public profiles on social networking sites.
 Do the same with your address and phone number.
 You might be surprised by how much of your personal information is online!

 Locking certain computer sites doesn't work.